-- 2.1 Members of the Planning & Regulatory Committee act in a semi-judicial capacity making decisions on planning and development proposals. - 2.2 It is recognised that voting members of the Planning & Regulatory Committee have an overriding duty to the whole community, and not just the people living or working in their division, when considering proposals brought to the committee.
-Whilst Members should bring to planning decisions a sense of the community's needs and interests, they have the difficult task of marrying their duty to represent the interests of the community with an obligation to remain within the constraints of planning law.
-They must only take account of relevant matters, i.e. sound land use planning considerations and must have regard to the development plan and government policy.
+- 2.1 Members of the Planning and Regulatory Committee act in a semi-judicial capacity making decisions on planning and development proposals. - 2.2 It is recognised that voting members of the Planning and Regulatory Committee have an overriding duty to the whole community, and not just the people living or working in their division, when considering proposals brought to the committee.
+Whilst Members should bring to planning decisions a sense of the community's needs and interests, they have the difficult task of combining their duty to represent the interests of the community with an obligation to remain within the constraints of planning law.
+They must only take account of relevant matters, i.e. sound land use planning considerations, not political or council priorities, and must have regard to the development plan and government policy.
 Local feelings may run high but these must be weighed carefully against all material considerations.
-The officer's report will deal specifically with these matters so that Members can arrive at an informed decision. - 2.3 Members of the Committee are required to observe the Members' Code of Conduct as set out in this Constitution.
+The officer's report will deal specifically with these matters in order to inform the committee's considerations and so that Members can arrive at an informed decision. - 2.3 Members of the Committee are required to observe the Members' Code of Conduct as set out in this Constitution.